Steps to Setting Healthy Boundaries

 Steps To Setting Your Personal Boundaries

 Boundaries are one of your most useful and powerful tools out there, and you should use them.
-Your boundaries make you feel safe, content, and they protect you when you may start to feel like a situation is not right for you.
-Often, individuals give in to peer pressure, or they involve themselves in situations they should not be in because they do not have boundaries set or they are struggling to understand their boundaries.
+Your boundaries make you feel safe and content, as well as protect you when you may start to feel like a situation is not right for you.
+Often, individuals give in to peer pressure, or they involve themselves in situations they should not be in.
+This can be either because they do not have boundaries set or they are struggling to understand their boundaries.

-Naturally, you may be questioning what boundaries are at this point.
-Boundaries are, in simple terms, the limits that you set for yourself.
+Naturally, you may be questioning what boundaries are.
+Boundaries are simply the limits that you set for yourself.
 These limits will dictate what you are and are not willing to do or participate in.
-The key here is that your boundaries are not about making anyone, or anything changes.
+The key here is that your boundaries are not about making anyone, or anything, change.

 Step 1: Identify Your Wants